 They Belong, Have Been Heard, and Will Be Remembered

 I want all generations of your family to feel like they belong, have been heard, and will be remembered forever.

 When your parents and grandparents save their 5-minute memoirs as a book or audio recordings, they pass their values, their history, and themselves down to all generations of your family.

 Famous people have been writing their memoirs for hundreds of years, but ordinary, humble people often believe no one is interested in their stories.

 In my experience, families who read their loved ones' memoirs crave more stories and feel blessed to know their loved ones more deeply.
 Once the story is saved, the real conversation begins.
 Will you begin before it's too late?

 A 5-minute memoir is a short story (5-10 minutes) that your loved one shares in his own voice and in his own words.
 Each loved one, especially children, can read or listen to a 5-minute memoir in one sitting.

-When your loved one takes the time to write his/her life story, I want your family to take the book off of the shelf, crack the binding, and read the stories.
-I want your loved one's memoir to be one of the top playlists in his grandchild's iPod.
+When your loved one takes the time to write his/her life story, we want your family to take the book off of the shelf, crack the binding, and read the stories.
+We want your loved one's memoir to be one of the top playlists in his grandchild's iPod.

 Your loved ones are more likely to keep your memoir front and center if your stories are presented in bite-sized pieces.

 Just One More Chapter

 Ten-year-old book and movie reviewer Timothy Churchill from Tim Talk recently told us, "When I read shorter chapters, I feel like I accomplished something.
 I get so excited and feel like I can read just one more chapter.
-When I read a book with long chapters, sometimes I get bored or depressed and don't want to pick the book up again.
+When I read a book with long chapters, sometimes I get bored or depressed and don't want to pick the book up again."